Ewhurst, Surrey: Schools

-Sport and Leisure
+Sport and leisure

 The village's area includes Sayers Croft, a former evacuee centre that is now an outdoor and environmental education centre.
-The centre has hosted over half a million visitors in its 70-year history.
+The centre has hosted over half a million visitors since it was built in 1939.

 The village is also home to Hurtwood Polo Club, which aside from polo, holds several music events and shows throughout the year.

 Demography and housing

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).